KamaZz/laratrust/docs/docs/5.2/usage/concepts.md

 ```

 ## Retrieving Relationships
-The `LaratrustUserTrait` has the `roles` and `permissions` relationship, that return a `MorphToMany` relationships.
+The `LaratrustUserTrait` has the `groups` and `permissions` relationship, that return a `MorphToMany` relationships.

-The `roles` relationship has all the roles attached to the user.
+The `groups` relationship has all the groups attached to the user.

 The `permissions` relationship has all the direct permissions attached to the user.

 If you want to retrieve all the user permissions, you can use the `allPermissions` method.
-It returns a unified collection with all the permissions related to the user (via the roles and permissions relationships).
+It returns a unified collection with all the permissions related to the user (via the groups and permissions relationships).

 ```php
 dump($user->allPermissions());